AI coding tools have crossed a line.

 The best developers in 2025 aren't the ones who reject AI tools—they're the ones who wield them effectively.
 They know when to trust the AI, when to verify, and when to ignore suggestions that are technically correct but utterly misguided.

-As we head into 2026, the question isn't whether to use AI coding assistants - it's which ones fit your workflow, your team, and your particular flavor of development chaos.
-Try a few, find your favorites, and spend your newly-freed time on the problems that actually require human creativity and judgment.
+In 2026, the question isn't whether to use AI coding assistants, it's which ones fit your workflow, your team, and your particular flavour of development chaos.

 Because at the end of the day, the best AI tool is the one that makes you ship better software faster, with fewer 2 AM debugging sessions and more time to remember why you loved coding in the first place.